akacase/sieve/README.md

 This must not contain any protocol information, just a DNS record, without the `.`

-**sieve** requires two other important pieces of information to run correctly:
+**sieve** requires one other important piece of information to run correctly:

 a **secret** to symmetrically encrypt the payload it's trying to blast out: